skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Skeeve circles around as he ascends the spiral stairs.
 With each revolution he passes another doorway leading to the next floor of the building.
-He sees a room willed with mirrors, tinted glass, bent glass lenses, and freestanding prisims the size of a man.
+He sees a room willed with mirrors, tinted glass, bent glass lenses, and freestanding prisms the size of a man.
 For just an instant as he passes the doorway he can see morning sunlight warped and and scatted about the room.
 The next floor is a library.
 Another orbit and he passes a doorway into some sort of packed storage area.